gazebosim/gz-physics/tutorials/01_intro.md

 ## Motivation

-Gazebo Physics (`ign-physics`) is a library component in Ignition, a set of libraries designed to rapidly develop robot and simulation applications.
+Gazebo Physics (`gz-physics`) is a library component in Gazebo, a set of libraries designed to rapidly develop robot and simulation applications.
 The main goal of the library is to provide an abstraction layer to various physics engines, which gives end-users the ability to use multiple